11 Jun The Ins and Outs of Discovery in Florida Family Law Cases

 Request for Production of Documents

-A request for production of documents requires that the other party provide all of the documents in his/her possession relevant to the case’s issues.
+A request for the production of documents requires that the other party provide all of the documents in his/her possession relevant to the case’s issues.
 This is often referred to as a subpoena.
 In family law, this often includes tax returns, bank statements, insurance documents, e-mails, and medical records.
 This request really varies on the nature of the case.

 Request for Production of Documents to a Non-Party